CleverCloud/documentation/content/doc/addons/postgresql/_index.md

 ## Versions

 Versions currently available for order are as follows:
-- On our shared (DEV) cluster: PostgreSQL version 15
+- On shared (DEV) cluster: PostgreSQL version 15
 - On dedicated plans: PostgreSQL versions 10, 11, 12, 13, 14 and 15

 {{< readfile file="db-backup.md" >}}